Free Rhode Island Arrests & Criminal Records: Search Anyone

 Members of the public have several agencies from which they can source Rhode Island criminal records and will be expounded in subsequent sections below.
 They include:

-Court records are deemed public records due to Rhode Island’s APRA act and can as a result be accessed via the clerk of the court or remotely through the Rhode Island Judiciary Public Portal (discussed below).
+Court records are deemed public records due to Rhode Island’s APRA and can as a result be accessed via the clerk of the court or remotely through the Rhode Island Judiciary Public Portal (discussed below).

 Criminal records from all counties in RI can be obtained from computer terminals that are present in the clerk’s offices of the respective county courthouses.